 6. Hydrate for free.

 Disneyland allows you to bring in your own water bottles and drink mix packets.
-Fill your water bottles with tap water for free, or ask for free ice water at any food vending cart.
+Fill your water bottles with tap water for free, or ask for free ice (affiliate link) water at any food vending cart.
 There is no point in paying to hydrate when you can do so for free.

 Should you need snacks to get you through the day, Disneyland allows these too.
 Just toss some high protein snacks in your bag and you will be good to go.

 Disneyland has many on-site properties that are gorgeous and cozy, but they aren’t in every budget.
 There are plenty of great Disneyland Good Neighbor Hotels that are within walking distance!